Appellation

 Among the appellations associated with the Angers region (and technically located in Anjou) we find the very beautiful vineyards of the Coteaux du Layon, Savennières, Bonnezeaux and also Coteaux de L’Aubance.
 The other large neighboring vineyards, Saumur and Saumur Champigny, complete this beautiful ensemble: moreover, the wine-growing region as a whole is designated under the compound term “Anjou-Saumur”.

-Villages of the Anjou appellation
+Villages of the appellation

 Anjou is the region of the Loire Valley which boasts the widest range of grape varieties … and a diversity of wines to match.